aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ### AllowScopedEC2InstanceActionsWithTags
 The AllowScopedEC2InstanceActionsWithTags Sid allows the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html), [CreateFleet](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateFleet.html), and [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html)
-actions requested by the Karpenter controller to create all `fleet`, `instance`, `volume`, `network-interface`, or `launch-template` EC2 resources (for the partition and region), and requires that the `kubernetes.io/cluster/${ClusterName}` tag be set to `owned` and a `karpenter.sh/nodepool` tag be set to any value with these actions to ensure that Karpenter is only allowed to create instances for a single EKS cluster.
+actions requested by the Karpenter controller to create all `fleet`, `instance`, `volume`, `network-interface`, or `launch-template` EC2 resources (for the partition and region), and requires that the `kubernetes.io/cluster/${ClusterName}` tag be set to `owned` and a `karpenter.sh/nodepool` tag be set to any value.
+This ensures that Karpenter is only allowed to create instances for a single EKS cluster.
-This makes sure that these resources that are managed by the Karpenter controller are assigned these tags.

 ```
             {